Permissions Policy HTTP Header: Configuration and Examples

 It should not significantly impact website performance.
 However, restricting access to certain features may affect user experience, particularly if those features are important for your website’s functionality.

-Permissions-Policy is considered a crucial tool for both internet users and developers, and is used to protect our online privacy.
+Permissions-Policy is considered a crucial tool for both internet users and developers and is used to protect our online privacy.
 It defines rules granting access to sensitive resources like cameras, microphones, and geolocation data, ensuring that access is given only to trusted sources and for legitimate purposes.

 Formerly known as Feature Policy, Permissions-Policy has become the modern standard.
 It’s recommended for compatibility with contemporary browsers.